F-Bench: Rethinking Human Preference Evaluation Metrics for Benchmarking Face Generation, Customization, and Restoration: FaceQ : Dataset Construction

 \subsection{Face Generation, Customization and Restoration Models}

 \paragraph{Model Implementation Details.} Tab.~\ref{table1} provides a comprehensive summary of models evaluated for face generation, editing, and restoration, including the model links, released dates, the resolution, and the backbone architectures.
 (1) Face generation.
 All the generation models are inference by pre-trained checkpoints in their default resolutions and hyper-parameters.
-Specifically, Stable Diffusion V1.5~\cite{rombach2022highresolutionimagesynthesislatent}, DreamLike~\cite{dreamlike}, and RealisticVision~\cite{realistivision} support high-resolution generation, such as 1024$\times$ 1024, but we utilize their default training resolution due to severe subject repetition phenomenon.
+Specifically, Stable Diffusion V1.5~\cite{Rombach_2022_CVPR}, DreamLike~\cite{dreamlike}, and RealisticVision~\cite{realistivision} support high-resolution generation, such as 1024$\times$ 1024, but we utilize their default training resolution due to severe subject repetition phenomenon.
 Deep Floyd \cite{IF} is a 3-stage pixel space diffusion model, here we only consider the third-stage results.
 For the dynamic step sampling, the number of steps per stage for StableCascade~\cite{stablecascade} and Deep Floyd~\cite{IF} is reduced to the quarter.
+Each model’s negative prompt is configured to exclude “anime” and “semi-realistic” outputs by using terms like “worst quality”, “low quality”, “illustration”, “3D”, “2D”, “painting”, “cartoons”, “sketch”, “anime”, “animation”, “cartoon”, and “semi-realistic”.
+Safe sensors are enabled to filter out NSFW content.
 (2) Face customization.
 All the customization models are inference by pre-trained checkpoints in their default resolutions and hyper-parameters.
 FastComposer~\cite{xiao2023fastcomposertuningfreemultisubjectimage}, originally designed for multi-subject customization, is assessed here with a single reference image as input.
 We use the IP-Adapter release version, including IP-Adapter-FaceID-SDXL~\cite{ipa1} and IP-Adapter-FaceID-PlusV2~\cite{ipa2} (referred to as IP-Adapter-FaceID and IP-Adapter-FaceID-Plus).
 Their backbones are SDXL and SD-v1.5, respectively.
 (3) Face restoration.
 For DR2~\cite{wang2023dr2}, we follow the hyperparameter settings recommended in the original paper: $N=4, T=35$ for real-world inputs and $N=8, T=35$ for synthetic inputs.